Translated post from 2 weeks ago…

 It all started in the springtime of 2014.
 I had a passenger in my car from Aarhus to Aalborg via the car sharing portal Gomore.
 She was from Holland and travelled in Scandinavia, where she lived and worked on the so-called WorkAway hosts, arranged through the site workaway.info.
 She told me about the concept and I was inspired to travel again.
 When we met again a month later she spent a week at my spare room and after long talks about her travels and experiences, there was no turning back for me.
 I had to get out and see and feel the world again after 25 years without longer travels.

-Within a few months I resigned job and apartment, sold my vinyl collection to raise money for travelling and gave most of my remaining belongings away.
+Within a few months I resigned job and apartment, sold a large part of my vinyl collection to raise money for travelling and gave most of my remaining belongings away.
 I knew it was a break-up with my life as it had been for many years and I think I already had a feeling back then, that I would not return to Denmark.
 The overall plan was to drive around the European coast line in my Yaris, with several Work Away stays along the way.
 The final route ended at about 24.000 km:

 October 14, 2014 we drove from Lystrup, my former girlfriend travelled with me during the first 14 days, down to A Coruna in Spain.
 After that I mostly drove alone, except some periods where I had passengers whom I met along the way.
 I drove through 15 different countries in this order: Germany, the Netherlands, Belgium, France, Spain, Portugal.
 In January 2015, I had a month’s “holiday from the journey” on the island of Gomera, one of the Canary Islands.
 Then, Spain and France again on the way to Italy, Greece, Albania, Montenegro, Croatia, Slovenia, Hungary, Slovakia and the Czech Republic.
 The route changed (fortunately) many times along the way, the first plan was to follow the Black Sea heading north.